crosstheages/public-data/patch-notes-arise.md

 - Added a new building: Music Box (lets players collect music vinyls and customize the ambiance of their lands for immersion).
 - Added outfits which can be unlocked through your character progression.
 - Mastery Tree is now fully available (encourages build specialization and long-term progression toward unlocking Tier 7 content).
-- New Personal Inventory system: House and Inventory chest are now used like a bank in your lands.
-You can now transport resources and weapons with your personal inventory.
+- Your house and storage chest now function as a bank within your lands.
+You can carry resources and weapons using your personal inventory, but be mindful of your weight - higher weight reduces mobility (not applicable in dungeons).
 - Added weapon durability (introduces resource management and economic depth by requiring maintenance and replacement of gear).
 - Added a new camera view (offers players more control over perspective to improve comfort and gameplay readability).
 - Added the ability to unequip weapons (gives players more flexibility in managing loadouts and adapting to different situations).